|

 What are the main 1/10/2025 changes to UK licensing for pilots ALREADY holding licences?

-- Nothing has changed for revalidation by Proficiency Check, but for SEP (or TMG) rating revalidation by experience every two years, there has been a major change.
-You can now count from zero up to six of your 12 hours from the first year of your rating's validity.
-Instead of only counting hours in the final 12 months, when you get your revalidation signature in the 2nd year, you have the chance to count up to half of the required hours from the first 12 months if you did any flying in that period.
+- Nothing has changed for revalidation of rating by Proficiency Check, but for SEP (or TMG) rating revalidation by experience every two years, there has been a major change.
+You can now count from zero up to six of your 12 hours from the first year of your rating's validity, instead of only counting hours in the final 12 months towards your revalidation signature in the 2nd year (prior to expiry), you have the chance to count up to half of the required hours from the first 12 months if you did any flying in that period.
+And now, an hour dual flying in a 3-axis microlight counts to SEP revalidation or LAPL SEP validity, (assuming the instructor is legal on microlights), even for FCL licences which had been excluded from this previously.

 - The SSEA and SLMG ratings within an NPPL have now been legally deemed to be SEP(Land) and TMG respectively, but there is no need to alter the wording in your NPPL, this will be changed when you next revalidate or renew.
 This change allows two interesting concepts - Having SEP within an NPPL (which you have now legally if you have an SSEA rating) first of all brings with it the possibility of having an IMC rating with it, even in an NPPL(A), and also means that should you wish to fly microlights, there is no need for the GST for, and issue of, a separate microlight rating into the NPPL, all that is needed is difference training for microlights to be signed off in your log book by an instructor qualified to fly microlights.